 Korkeusvuori observation tower and Kettukallio lean-to shelter in Loimaa were our choice of nature destination in the beginning of January.
 Korkeusvuori could be directly translated as high altitude mountain, which is some exaggeration as this place hasn’t seen high altitude anymore than mountains.
-This place is also known as Kojonperä or Kojonkulma observation tower and nature trail as it is located in Kojonkulma village.
+But it was still a lovely nature destination to visit on a frosty morning.
+This place is also known as Kojonperä or Kojonkulma, as it is located in Kojonkulma village.

 Loimaa in general is a flat area with a lot of agriculture.
 The name Loimaa actually originates from word Loima, which means valley.
 When the ice from the latest ice age melted in this area, Loimaa was mainly under the sea water.
 When the melting ice water with clay sediments mixed with salty sea water, the clay particles got attached to each other, grew bigger and dropped to the bottom.
 This formed a large clay valley that shapes the area even today.